Bias Mitigation in Matched Observational Studies with Continuous Treatments: Calipered Non-Bipartite Matching and Bias-Corrected Estimation and Inference: Our Proposed Methods for Mitigating Bias due to Inexact Non-Bipartite Matching

-By incorporating a dose assignment discrepancy caliper that avoids matching two individuals with evidently biased dose assignment probabilities after matching, we can evidently reduce estimation and inference bias (as shown in simulations).
-However, in practice, evident covariate imbalance may still exist among some or even many matched pairs after non-bipartite matching (\citealp{lu2001matching, rosenbaum2020design}).
-Therefore, we further propose a bias-corrected Neyman estimator that leverages the treatment dose and covariate information \textit{after matching} to further correct for bias due to inexact matching.
-To motivate the explicit form of the proposed bias-corrected Neyman estimator, we first consider the following oracle bias-corrected Neyman estimator under the true generalized propensity score $f(z\mid \mathbf{x})$ (i.e., the true conditional density of the dose being $z$ given the observed covariates $\mathbf{x}$):
+By incorporating a dose assignment discrepancy caliper that avoids matching individuals with highly non-random post-matching dose assignment probabilities, we can substantially reduce estimation and inference bias, as demonstrated in the simulation studies in Section~\ref{sec: simulation studies}.
+However, in practice, even with the caliper, non-negligible covariate imbalance may persist in some or many matched pairs after non-bipartite matching.
+To address this, we propose a {\it bias-corrected Neyman estimator} that leverages treatment dose and covariate information \textit{after matching} to further correct for bias due to inexact matching.